kinsleykajiva/Janus-gateway-landlord-JavaFx-app/README.md

 This is a client Admin Portal application to [Janus WebRTC Server](https://github.com/meetecho/janus-gateway).
 This client app is also a Admin Portal client to  [Janus-gateway-landlord-Web-app](https://github.com/kinsleykajiva/Janus-gateway-landlord-Web-app).

+This application can run on all Desktop platforms including Windows, Linux,Mac .

 ## Features include
 - [Admin Monitor API requests](https://janus.conf.meetecho.com/docs/admin.html) can get Sessions.